MariccoA5/Game_Hub/README.md

  - maybe add other games made not by me.

-### [ CRUD#2 / Models / Database Design ]
+### [ CRUD#2 ]
-- User Point System for playing games
+- User Point System for viewing database
- - Earn points by playing games and redeem them for VIP !
+ - redeem them for access to play any created games I made!